• Skip to primary navigation

 • If you don't like chickpeas, try white beans.

-• Persian cucumbers are similar to English ones, as they contain fewer seeds than regular ones.
+• Persian cucumbers are similar to English ones, containing fewer seeds than regular ones.
 If you only have regular cucumbers, I suggest cutting them down the middle and removing the seeds before chopping and adding them to the salad.

-• Use green onions or yellow onion as a substitute for red onion.
+• Use green onions or yellow onions as a substitute for red onions.

 • Cherry tomatoes or snacking tomatoes are similar to grape tomatoes in size.